Information on document certification and translation

 Copies that have not been correctly certified will not be considered in connection with your application.

 Official certification of documents can be undertaken by any German public agency that has an official seal – for example, courts or municipal and local authorities.
-However, not all local authorities in Germany will provide certification of copies of documents in foreign languages.
+However, not all local authorities in Germany are willing to provide certification of copies of documents in foreign languages.

 Notaries are also authorised to certify copies of documents.
-However, lawyers, auditors, tax advisors, associations and translators/interpreters are not.
+However, lawyers, auditors, tax advisors and associations are not.
+Certified translators are only authorised to issue certified translations and not to certify copies of documents.
 Please note that copies of documents issued in China must be certified by a Chinese notary.

 In all cases, the certified document must be an accurate copy of the original document.